Human research ethics

-Before commencing experiments, researchers (including undergraduate and postgraduate students) who wish to undertake research involving human participants must obtain approval from the Human Research Ethics Committee.
-No experimentation can take place without ethics clearance.
+Before commencing their research, researchers (including undergraduate and postgraduate students) who wish to undertake projects involving human participants must obtain approval from the Human Research Ethics Committee.
+No research can take place without ethics clearance.

 USQ is committed to promoting ethical conduct of research and require all staff and students to ensure:

-Applications for human ethics approval are processed through the Office of Research & Higher Degrees.
+Applications for human ethics approval are processed through the Office of Research.

-The Human Research Ethics Committee is established and conducted in compliance with the NHMRC National Statement on Ethical Conduct in Human Research (2007), and the Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (2003).
-The primary purpose of the National Statement on Ethical Conduct in Human Research is the protection of the welfare and rights of participants in research.
+The Human Research Ethics Committee is established and conducted in compliance with the NHMRC National Statement on Ethical Conduct in Human Research (2007).
+The primary purpose of the National Statement is the protection of the welfare and rights of participants in research.

 The Human Research Ethics Committee is responsible for:

 - reviewing the ethical acceptability of human research

 - advising of any ethical considerations for these proposals